typeorm/typeorm/docs/connection-options.md

 * `cache` - Enables entity result caching.
 You can also configure cache type and other cache options here.
 Read more about caching [here](./caching.md).

+* `customDeepMerge` - Configure custom handling for deep merge given a list of predicate/handler pair.
+This is useful especially for self referencing objects which would cause a stack overflow.

 * `cli.entitiesDir` - Directory where entities should be created by default by CLI.

 * `cli.migrationsDir` - Directory where migrations should be created by default by CLI.